In this post, I will carefully guide you through the steps for creating a WordPress blog from complete scratch.

 But you'll see for yourself as you read through this guide.
-Once you've set up your first blog, you'll be able to do it again a second time without any guidance.
+Once you've set up your first blog, you'll be able to do it again a second time around without any guidance.

-This guide will not cover starting a free blog with a free blogging platform such as WordPress.com or Blogger.com.
+This guide will not cover starting a blog with a free blogging platform such as WordPress.com or Blogger.com.

-OK so here's what we're going to cover.
+OK, so here's what we're going to cover.

-Why Start a Blog and what it takes to succeed
+Why start a blog and what it takes to succeed

 Everyone has big aspirations when it comes to starting a blog.

+Some will be starting a blog to make some extra cash online.
+Some will be setting goals and objectives with their blogs.
 Some will be starting a blog simply for the fun of it.

 The long road to success...

-Step #1 - Choosing a Domain Name
+Step #1 - Choosing and purchasing a domain name

 So the first step of successfully setting up a WordPress blog is choosing a domain name.